threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/zerobot/alerta/wiki/README.md

 - create a location to serve static files (or a proxy).
 - add actors and expose them via gedis http interface

+we left it empty as we want to use the default openresty configuration

 Note that base package do some automatic loading at creation of locations.